RafaelJohn9/gh-templates/README.md

 ## Alpha Release Downloads

-You can download the latest beta release binaries for your platform from the `/releases/<tag>` directory.
+You can download the latest alpha release binaries for your platform from the `/releases/<tag>` directory.
 These are currently available as artifacts for different operating systems and architectures:

 | Platform                          | Filename                                    | SHA256                                                             |
 |------------------------------------|---------------------------------------------|--------------------------------------------------------------------|